-The property comprises one claim title covering 838.8 hectares; 30 kilometers north of Kemess within the Toodoggone Mining Camp.
+The property comprises one claim title covering 838.8 hectares; 30km north of Kemess within the Toodoggone Mining Camp.

 Historical assessment work by Stealth Minerals in 2004 identified several areas of interest on the current claim.
 The property was previously part of Stealth Minerals Nub Mountain & Sickle Properties and was surveyed by a large soil and rock sampling program in 2004.
 No drilling or IP geophysics has been carried out on the property however Serengeti recently completed an aeromagnetic survey over the property which has identified several targets of interest.
 Nub was acquired by Serengeti in April 2015.